 B. A. in Natural Science and Mathematics, Interdisciplinary Concentration (120 credit hours)

 The Bachelor of Arts in Natural Science and Mathematics is designed for students who are interested in the flexibility and diversity of a liberal arts degree and the opportunity to pursue a more extensive study in natural science and mathematics.
-This flexible degree allows you a wide range of options, including the opportunity to develop one or more minors, such as Environmental Studies, Earth Science or Natural Science and Mathematics.
+This flexible degree allows you a wide range of options, including the opportunity to develop one or more minors, such as Environmental Studies, Biology, or Neuroscience.

-The Interdisciplinary Concentration allows you to design your own course of study combining two or more areas of interest.
+The Interdisciplinary Concentration allows you to design your own course of study combining two or more areas of interest upon approval of the NSM advisor and/or NSM Dean.
 If you are planning post-baccalaureate study, you should check the requirements of the specific program in which you are interested in order to plan your degree coursework appropriately.

 General Education Requirements (30 cr)